 --

-The only thing more costly than stretching the schedule of
+The only thing more costly than stretching the schedule of an established project is accelerating it.

 - Norman Augustine